reflex-dev/reflex-web/docs/library/forms/radio_group_root.md

 ### required

 When `True`, indicates that the user must check the `radio_item_group` before the owning form can be submitted.
-This can only be used when a single `radio_group_item` is used.
+This can only be used when a single `rdxt.radio_group_item` is used.

 ```python demo exec